elaifamouez/alx-system_engineering-devops/README.md

 0x05.
 Processes and signals -- Working with Process and Signal.

 0x06.
 Regular expression -- Working with Regular expression using Ruby Language.

+0x09.
+Web infrastructure design -- Working with Network basics and server.